V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/PZPage.md

 ## Z Rails
 ![!MPCNC stationary bearings](https://www.v1engineering.com/wp-content/uploads/2015/08/zrail.jpg){: width="400"}

-* Using the cut Calculator determine your Z rail length.
+* Using the cut [Calculator](calculator.md) determine your Z rail length.
 * You will need to drill 4 holes for M5 Screws.
 * It is best to oversize the holes (up to about 8mm is fine) to allow for some adjustment and non-perfect drilling.

 ![!MPCNC stationary bearings](https://www.v1engineering.com/wp-content/uploads/2020/06/RailMark-scaled.jpg){: width="400"}

-* Mark the rails acording to the previous diagram.
+* Mark the rails according to the previous diagram.
 * A center punch, center drill, or even filing a small flat spot helps with drilling accuracy.

 !!!
 Tip